 Tips to Prevent Water in Crawl Space

-There are several solutions to address the presence of water in crawl spaces.
-All of them revolve around two fundamental ideas: interior waterproofing and exterior waterproofing.
+While they are several solutions to address the presence of water in crawl spaces, all of them revolve around two fundamental ideas: interior waterproofing and exterior waterproofing.

-Interior waterproofing eliminates accumulated water in the crawl space.
+Interior waterproofing is one which is implemented to eliminate any accumulated water in the crawl space.

 There are several waterproofing tips you can take to prevent flooding.
 Here are just a few: